Are you looking for some good lion idioms?

 - Meaning: to escape one problem, but to be quickly met with a more difficult problem.

-- Use in a sentence: Looks like you escaped the bear but fell to the lion.
-However, don’t worry, you will find a solution.
+- Use in a sentence: It looks like Jack escaped the bear, but fell to the lions.
+I hope he doesn’t give up.

 - Meaning: to allow someone to be criticized or to receive hostility to others.